pzerger/azure-quickstart-templates/learn_chef/README.md

 This template provisions an environment in Azure for learning Chef.

- The following resources are part of this deployment:
+ The following VMs are deployed with their own publicly accessible FQDN's for RDP and SSH Access respectively.
  - Ubuntu Server 14.04 running Chef Server 12
  - Windows Server 2012 R2 running as a Domain Controller
  - Windows Server 2012 R2 non-domain-joined with ChefDK Installed
  - Windows Server 2012 R2 non-domain-joined for use as a Sandbox

-All of the Servers deployed in this template are **Standard_D2** to ensure the deployment takes less than 40 minutes.
+All of the VMs deployed in this template are **Standard_D2** to ensure the deployment takes less than 40 minutes.
 It is possible to deploy smaller VMs using this Template; however **all size possibilities have not been tested!**

 This template requires the following parameters which are preconfigured: